 PPA’s explained: what is a power purchase agreement?

-A PPA is a common contract in the renewable energy space, but many smaller businesses with renewable production capacity aren’t aware that they can make use of these agreements to generate additional income for their business.
+A power purchase agreement (PPA) is a common contract in the renewable energy space, but many smaller businesses with renewable production capacity aren’t aware that they can make use of these agreements to generate additional income for their business.

 A power purchase agreement in the broadest terms is a contractual agreement between an energy buyer and an energy seller.
 The two parties agree to buy and sell a specific amount of energy which has either been generated or will be generated by a renewable source.
 These contracts are usually long-term, often lasting upwards of a decade.